For a full pdf copy of this service plan please email una.kane@rother.gov.uk.

 9,420Specifically, for food hygiene matters

-The number of full-time equivalent staff working on food hygiene, including supervision and management, for 2023-4 is 2.5 FTE.
+The number of full-time equivalent staff working on food hygiene, including supervision and management, for 2024-5 is 2.5 FTE.
 All the authorised food officers are named below.
+We do not use contractors.

 Note EHORB indicates Registration with the Environmental Health Officers Registration Board.